Dimara-Delmar/Bestsellers_Analysis/README.md

 ## Database
 For our database, we will be performing an ETL on `bestsellers.csv`.

-- Extracting the code from the original file after the data has been organized for use (`cleaned_best_sellers.csv`).
+- Extracting the code from the original file after the data has been organized for use (`cleaned_best_seller_code.csv`).
 - Transforming the data into three `.csv` files. (`authors.csv, booktype.csv, ranking.csv`).
 - Using SQL and PgAdmin to create a database to store our three tables and load the `.csv` files.